 Proudly Métis, Gab-Riel stands for Gabriel Dumont and Louis Riel.
 One could say that Gab-Riel comes from a family that has always followed Manitoban history.
 His nickname “Pit” comes from his childhood name “Pitou” that his parents gave him.
 Born in St. Boniface, he grew up in Old St. Vital and went to Collège Louis Riel (1995 Grad).
 He graduated in 2000 from the University of Manitoba with a Bachelor’s degree in business.
 He worked at Great-West Life for a few years before taking over his family’s wilderness lodge (Aikens Lake) with his wife Julie.
 As a managing director since 2005 at Aikens Lake, this fisherman and hunter manages the lodge’s commercial transactions and sales with a strong sense of environmental stewardship.
 Gab-Riel has served on numerous boards of directors and currently sits on the TIAM Board of Directors (a Manitoba tourism industry association).
 He is also the President of CDEM (Conseil développement économique des municipalités bilingues du Manitoba).
 He has won the Festival du Voyageur skills contest in the past.
 He is a big fan of the Jets and the Bombers, and you can still find him skating a few times a week playing or coaching hockey.

-Annika is an 18-year-old Métis born in Ste.
-Anne in 2004.
-She is in grade 12 at Centre scolaire Léo-Rémillard.
-She loves going to Aiken’s lake and being surrounded by nature.
-She played on the varsity basketball team at Léo-Rémillard and is now one of the coaches of the 8th-grade girls' team at Lacerte School.
-She was a member of the choir in high school and plays the piano and guitar for years.
-Annika was a member of the band On S’accorde who has performed at Festival du Voyageur for many years.
-She was also a member of the leadership group JMCA.
-Annika enjoys reading novels, listening to music, fishing, canoeing trips and of course playing guitar.
+Annika is a 19-year-old Métis girl who was born in Sainte-Anne in 2004.
+She is in her first year at the University of Saint-Boniface.
+She loves being at the lake in Aikens and being in nature.
+She was part of the varsity basketball team at Léo-Rémillard and is now one of the coaches of the 8th-grade girls' team at Lacerte School.
+She was a member of the choir in high school and plays the piano and guitar.
+Annika was a member of the band On S'accorde who played at the Festival relays for many years.
+Annika was a member of the JMCA leadership group.
+She enjoys reading novels of various genres, listening to music, fishing, taking canoe trips, and of course playing guitar.